Adampur Airport: Adampur Air Force Station

-Adampur Air Force Station, Jalandhar is the air force base of the Indian Air Force, in which the passenger terminal for commercial operations is situated.
+Adampur Air Force Station, Jalandhar is an airbase of the Indian Air Force, in which the passenger terminal for commercial operations is situated, it is home to No. 47 Squadron IAF which flies the Mikoyan MiG-29UPG as part of Western Air Command.

 It is the second largest military airbase of India.
-It lies within 100 km from the India-Pakistan Border, and is home to squadrons No. 47 Squadron IAF and No. 223 Squadron IAF.
+It lies within 100 km from the India–Pakistan border.

-The air force station operates the MiG-29UPG variant, after recently completed overhauls to the older B/UB fleet.
+It also has an underground hangar, which is among Asia's largest, for storage of MiG-29 and Mikoyan-Gurevich MiG-21 interceptors.

 Airlines and destinations

-As of March 2023, there are no flights operated to and from the airport.
-SpiceJet used to operate daily and weekly flights to Delhi, Mumbai and Jaipur, until the end 2019.
-There is no update on resumption of flights to the airport yet.
+Until the end of 2019, SpiceJet operated daily and weekly flights to Delhi, Mumbai and Jaipur.
+After a break of three years, in July 2023, SpiceJet and Star Air announced that they would start direct flights from November 2023 from the airport to five destinations,Ghaziabad, Bangalore, Nanded, Kolkata and Goa, under the UDAN Scheme.
+On 31 March 2024, Star Air restarted commercial operations in the airport by starting direct flights from the airport to Bangalore, Ghaziabad and Nanded.Indigo also starts daily flight for Mumbai since 2nd July 2025.

 Statistics

 Connectivity

-The airport is located close to Adampur town of Jalandhar district, and could be accessed via NH-3 and also from the nearest railway station of Adampur.
+The airport is located close to Adampur town of Jalandhar district, and can accessed via NH-3 and also from the nearest railway station of Adampur.